Units, zero-divisors and idempotents in rings graded by torsion-free groups: Central elements

 \begin{proof} Let $u \in R$ be an idempotent.
 Take any $r\in R$.
 Notice that $(ur-uru)^2=0$ and $(ru-uru)^2=0$.
 Using that $R$ is reduced, we conclude that $ur-uru=0$ and $ru-uru=0$.
 Hence, $ur=ru$.
 This shows that $u\in Z(R)$. \end{proof}

 By combining Lemma~\ref{lem:ReducedCentral} and Theorem~\ref{thm:central} we get the following result.

-\begin{cor} Let $G$ be a torsion-free group and let $R$ be a unital $G$-graded ring.
-Furthermore, suppose that the $G$-gradation on $R$ is non-degenerate and that $R_e$ is a domain.
-If $R$ is reduced, then every idempotent in $R$ is trivial. \end{cor}
+\begin{corollary} Let $G$ be a torsion-free group and let $R$ be a unital $G$-graded ring.
+Furthermore, suppose that the $G$-grading on $R$ is non-degenerate and that $R_e$ is a domain.
+If $R$ is reduced, then every idempotent in $R$ is trivial. \end{corollary}

 Notice that the above corollary allows us to establish the implication (ii)$\Rightarrow$(iv) in Theorem~\ref{thm:hierarchy} without relying on the primeness argument from Section~\ref{Sec:Primeness}.